 - Organized Onboarding: Be detailed and methodical in your onboarding process.
 Don’t assume that upskilled employees know where things are or how to do them simply because they already work for the company–it’s not uncommon for practices to differ across departments.

-- Thoughtful Assessments: Pre-employment assessments (like the Workzinga Culture Fit Assessment) can be helpful to give you a good understanding of the entire person.
+- Thoughtful Assessments: Pre-employment assessments (like the Workzinga Culture Alignment Assessment) can be helpful to give you a good understanding of the entire person.
 You can get to the human factor of your employee and how they will jive with a new department, new role, or new dynamics.

 Some Final Thoughts